 Next, save your configuration and exit.

-Restart apache to reflect your changes.
+Then, you restart apache to reflect your changes.

 sudo /opt/bitnami/ctlscript.sh restart apache